Federal Work Study (FWS) Employment

 Tuition Remission or Tuition Exchange Students

 The University's policy regarding tuition remission/exchange students working on campus is that the student may only work between semester breaks (fall, spring and summer).
-During the academic semesters they may seek employment with on-campus non-Xavier employers of auxiliary services like the Bookstore and Campus Dining.
+During the academic semesters they may seek employment with on-campus non-Xavier employers.